EnzeZ05/Transformer-Summary-Ver2.0/README.md

 # Handwritten GPT-2 Large Summarizer

-A from-scratch PyTorch implementation of a GPT-2-style decoder (`ModernDecoder`) plus scripts to:
+A project where I “dig GPT-2 Large’s brain (its weights) out” of the official Hugging Face model and plug it into my own handwritten Transformer (`ModernDecoder`), then:

-- load **gpt2-large** weights from Hugging Face
+- load `gpt2-large` weights from Hugging Face
-- fine-tune on an English summarization dataset
+- train the transplanted brain on an English summarization dataset
-- generate summaries in different decoding modes (`safe / balanced / creative`)
+- generate summaries in three decoding modes: `safe`, `balanced`, and `creative`

 ---